What are SLGs?

-The SLG leaders are selected through a rigorous interview propcess and have to undergo 3 days of pre-service training in August and continuous in-service training is provided through out the semester.
+The SLG leaders are selected through a rigorous interview process and have to undergo 3 days of pre-service training in August and continuous in-service training is provided throughout the semester.
 The leaders are trained to:

 - Help the students learn and apply new study skills.

 - Facilitate a session and NOT teach the students or give answers

 - Be mentors and role models.

 - Encourage interaction between you and your students

 - Facilitate collaborative learning through group activities.